NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/adfs.md

 # SAML | Active Directory®

 Active Directory is a directory service developed by Microsoft for Windows domain networks.
 It is included in most Windows Server operating systems as a set of processes and services.
-Active Directory integrates with Cloudflare Access for using Security Assertion Markup Language ({{<glossary-tooltip term_id="SAML">}}SAML{{</glossary-tooltip>}}).
+Active Directory integrates with Khulnasoft Access for using Security Assertion Markup Language ({{<glossary-tooltip term_id="SAML">}}SAML{{</glossary-tooltip>}}).

 ## Before you start